-On September 24, 2013, the Insurance Corporation entered into an agreement with the Federal Financing Bank, a federal instrumentality subject to the supervision and direction of the U.S. Treasury, pursuant to which the Federal Financing Bank would advance funds to the Insurance Corporation.
-Under its existing statutory authority, the Insurance Corporation will use these funds to provide assistance to the System Banks in exigent market circumstances which threaten the Banks' ability to pay maturing debt obligations.
-The agreement provides for advances of up to \$10 billion and terminates on September 30, 2014, unless otherwise extended.
-Each funding obligation of the Federal Financing Bank is subject to various terms and conditions and, as a result, there can be no assurance that funding will be available when needed by the System.
+The System does not have a guaranteed line of credit from the U.S. Treasury or the Federal Reserve.
+However, the Insurance Corporation has an agreement with the Federal Financing Bank, a federal instrumentality subject to the supervision and direction of the U.S. Treasury, pursuant to which the Federal Financing Bank would advance funds to the Insurance Corporation.
+Under its existing statutory authority, the Insurance Corporation may use these funds to provide assistance to the System Banks in exigent market circumstances which threaten the Banks' ability to pay maturing debt obligations.
+The agreement provides for advances of up to \$10 billion and terminates on September 30, 2015, unless otherwise renewed.
+The decision whether to seek funds from the Federal Financing Bank is in the discretion of the Insurance Corporation, and each funding obligation of the Federal Financing Bank is subject to various terms and conditions and, as a result, there can be no assurance that funding would be available if needed by the System.